Best value

 Comparing two logicals

-Press ENTER then Drag the Fill Handle.
-Any single TRUE or FALSE logicals results in TRUE otherwise FALSE as shown in the following picture.
+Press ENTER and use the Fill Handle tool for the remaining cells.
+Any single TRUE or FALSE logicals results in TRUE otherwise FALSE as shown in the following image below.

 Comparing two logicals-Excel XOR Function